Hi! Pristin

 Hi!
-Pristin (stylized as HI!
-PRISTIN) is the debut extended play by South Korean girl group Pristin.
+Pristin (stylized in all caps) is the debut extended play by South Korean girl group Pristin.
 It was released on March 21, 2017, by Pledis Entertainment, and distributed by LOEN Entertainment.
 The EP consists of six songs, including the singles "Wee Woo" and "Black Widow".
 In order to promote the album, the group performed on several Korean music shows.

 Background

 On March 23, 2016, Pledis Entertainment announced they were to debut a new girl group, temporarily called Pledis Girlz.
 7 of the 10 members, Eunwoo, Kyulkyung, Nayoung, Rena, Roa, Xiyeon and Yuha, previously competed during the first season of Mnet's survival show Produce 101, where Kyulkyung and Nayoung became finalists and debuted as part of the group I.O.I.
 Meanwhile, the remaining members held weekly concerts to promote the upcoming group.

 The last concert as Pledis Girlz was held on January 6, 2017, where they revealed the official name of the group to be Pristin.
 After I.O.I disbanded, on January 29, the 10 members were finally reunited.